freenas/freenas-docs/userguide/install.rst

 Preparing the Media
 -------------------

-The %brand% installer can run from either a CD or a |usb-stick|.
+The %brand% installer can run from |usb-stick| or a CD.

 A CD burning utility is needed to write the :file:`.iso` file to a CD.